-Trico Peak is a high mountain pass at an elevation of 3.849m (12,627ft) above the sea level, located in San Miguel County, in the U.S. state of Colorado.
-It's one of the highest mountain roads of Colorado.
+Trico Peak is a high mountain pass at an elevation of 3.849m (12,627ft) above the sea level, located in San Miguel County in the southwestern portion of the U.S. state of Colorado.
+It's one of the highest roads of Colorado.

 Pic: John Carter